strimzi/proposals/052-cruise-control-api-users.md

 ### Risks

 Of course, supporting such a feature could come with some risks.

 If we were to support developers to create Cruise Control API users with the `ADMIN` role, those users would have access to potentially destructive cluster operations.
 For example, an API user with the ADMIN role would be able to execute a rebalance opeation while the Strimzi Operator is in the middle of preforming a rolling update of the Kafka brokers.

+For the above reasons, this proposal advocates for disabling the creation of API users with `ADMIN` roles for now.

+We can always enable the `ADMIN` role at a later date with a caveat in the documentation so that advanced developers could experiment with Cruise Control write operations at their own risk.

 That being said, supporting developers to create Cruise Control API users with non-`ADMIN` roles like `USER` and `VIEWER` roles would mitigate this risk completely.
 This is because the `USER` and `VIEWER` roles are read-only roles and would not conflict with Strimzi cluster operations.

-This proposal advocates for supporting the creation of API users with `ADMIN` roles with a caveat in the documentation so that advanced developers can experiment with Cruise Control write operations at their own risk.

-It is important that we clearly document the risks of using the ADMIN role to prevent developer misuse.
+So this proposal if for enabling the `USER` and `VIEWER` roles only.

 ### How API user management is handled elsewhere